 One afternoon, Destined / Namienionô – a bilingual poetry book by Małgorzata Wątor fell through the letter slot in the blue door of my apartment in Galway, Ireland.
 A first poem called to me in the corridor yet.Continue reading

-Today for the first time on my blog I present a prose and for the second time I mention Australia.
+Today, I can present you with prose that is like a multidimensional journey.
 “The Lost Flowers of Alice Hart “ – is Holly Ringland’s debut novel.
 415 pages that I read almost in one breath, over exactly two afternoons.Continue reading

 “Glimpses” / “Mgnienia” / by Daria Danuta Lisiecka take me to various places.